spress/spress.yosymfony.com/docs/2.0/developers/io-api/index.md

 layout: page-dev-2.0
 title: Developers &#8250; IO API
 description: "With the IO API your plugins can to interact with the user to show messages or to make questions"
+header:
-header: { title: Developers, sub: IO API }
+  title: IO API
+  sub: Developers
 prettify: true
 ---
 <span class="label label-success">Spress >= 1.1</span>